blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-When defined, this function is called before every execution as `beforeFn(haystack, context)` and the return value is then used as the new `haystack`.
+When defined, this function is called before traversal as `beforeFn(haystack, context)` and the return value is then traversed.

 _Examples_:
 <details><summary> <code>['**']</code> <em>(combining haystack and context)</em> </summary>